Pymode-Dev/weather_cli/README.md

 BASE_URL=http://api.openweathermap.org/geo/1.0/direct

 """

-Note: Don't put spac in the real file.
+Note: Don't put space in the real file.

 ## Turn the Repo to a Tool in Linux
 - Clone the remote repo.